Anyone (Demi Lovato song): Live performances

 Lovato later revealed in an interview with Andy Cohen on SiriusXM's Radio Andy show that she had cried during the performance because "I looked at the front row and I saw my mom and my two sisters, and I think having... seeing them in the front row just overwhelmed me with emotion," and also that she remembered herself "back in that hospital bed listening to that song, on little speakers in the ICU."
 Nevertheless, in response to the outpouring of love and support from peers and fans on social media following the live performance, Lovato said she is "grateful that the response has been so awesome" and thinks that "people are able to hear that song for what it is, which is a very emotional plea for anyone else listening."

+On August 24, 2024, Lovato performed "Anyone", for the first time in years, at the Festival Hera HSBC in Mexico.
+The performance was described by the Los Angeles Times as one of the most powerful moments of the night.